keboola/connection-docs/overview/index.md

 ### Jobs
 Most things in the Keboola platform are done using the batch approach; when you perform an action, a [job](/management/jobs/) is created and executed in the background.
 We also call these jobs **asynchronous**.
-Multiple jobs can run simultaneously and you can continue your work in the meantime.
+Multiple jobs can run simultaneously, and you can continue your work in the meantime.

 ### Tokens
 In Keboola, every action requires a [token](/management/project/tokens/) for authorization, automatically assigned to users at first login.
 Additionally, tokens for restricted access can be created and shared.
 This token system enables easy [sharing of specific resources](/management/project/tokens/#limited-tokens), like tables, without requiring platform registration.

 ### Input and Output Mapping
 To make sure your transformation does not harm data in Storage, [mapping](/transformations/mappings) separates source data from your script.
-A secure workspace is created with data copied from the tables specified in the [input mapping](/transformations/mappings/#input-mapping).
+A secure [workspace](https://help.keboola.com/transformations/workspace/#main-header) is created with data copied from the tables specified in the [input mapping](/transformations/mappings/#input-mapping).
 After the transformation is executed successfully, only tables and files defined in the [output mapping](/transformations/mappings/#output-mapping) are returned to Storage.